technetos/windmill/README.md

 `RequestType` and `ResponseType` can be any type that implements `Deserialize + Default` and `Serialize` respectively.
 The body of the request is deserialized into what ever type is used as `RequestType` and the type used as `ResponseType` is serialized into json automatically.
-This means you dont have to deal with deserialization or serialization of your contract types at all, it is all handled internally by the framework.
+This means contract types are automatically deserialized and serialized, you just define routes that consume your `RequestType` and return your `ResponseType` and the framework does the rest.

 ### Context Types